Lady Athlyne: Introduction

-In addition to these political changes that were occurring Finland made a huge social change.
+In addition to these political changes that were occurring, Finland made a major social change.
 They were the first European country to give women the right to vote.
-This is vital to note since most nineteenth century literature places women under men when it comes to value.
-This is especially interesting to note due to the fact that Lady Athlyne is written in a manner that falls along the same lines as She and Dracula when bringing forth the idea of, "The New Woman".
+Most nineteenth century literature places women as secondary to men in social value.
+Lady Athlyne is written in a manner that falls along the same lines as She and Dracula when bringing forth the idea of "The New Woman".

 The woman does not follow the typical societal procedures (according to the novels).
-As such in these novels these types of women meet horrible ends.
+In these novels these types of women meet horrific ends.
 Therefore, the lessons in these two novels particularly share the concept that "The New Woman" goes against society.

 In Stoker's novel Lady Athlyne he has a character that embodies traits of "The New Woman" which would be Joy's aunt, Miss Judith Hayes.
 Miss Hayes ignores her brother in-law (Joy's father) when he deems a visitor unacceptable for his daughter to associate with because her father finds the man suspicious.
 Since this young visitor is not forthcoming with information to impress Joy's father he deduces that this young man cannot be from good stock, and regardless of his manners, is not fit to see his daughter romantically.
 Miss Hayes, however, sees two young people that she believes are meant for one another and intends for them to be together.
 She does not take anything that Joy's father wants into consideration.
 She purposely sends letters to let Lord Athlyne know where Joy and her father will be vacationing together before Miss Hayes and Joy's mother meet the father/daughter pair.
-When reading the novel it is important to note not only the historical information with wars and conflicts occurring, but also the social changes that allow for a more critical understand and evaluation of the novel.

 This is just one example of the many that this novel holds for the differences between "The New Woman" and the woman that obeys men and "properly" fulfills her role in society.
 Miss Hayes is not married and she mentions this frequently to Joy as if Miss Hayes regrets her unmarried status and wishes that her niece will never have to face this burden.